PixeyeHQ/actors.unity/README.md

 }
 ```
 An actor is a body for an entity.
 The entity itself is just an incremental number.
-Use actors when you want to compose your entities from the inspector.
+Use actors when you want to compose your entities from the inspector and want to have strong link with monobehavior.

 ```csharp
   public class ActorExample : Actor